nnamon/nightsoferised/guests/session1/session1.md

 3. "Packet Bytes" Pane
 This shows the data of the current packet in hex and ascii.

+One very useful trick in wireshark is the ability to follow a stream.
+Let's try with a http packet.
+Right click on any of the HTTP packet > Follow TCP Stream.
+This is a very useful way to visualize what the application layers will see.
+![tcp stream][stream]

+Another useful tool is the expert info (Analyze > Expert Info).
+You can get a quick sense of what is happening in this pane.
+![tcp stream][expertinfo]

 Alright.
 Let's get back to this packet capture and try to analysis what is is happening?